Final Review Committee reconvenes to recommend additional projects for funding

 ConnectOregon V Public Comments Received

-On July 17th, The Oregon Transportation Commission held a public hearing during its regular meeting in Salem to receive public testimony regarding ConnectOregon V project funding recommendations.
+On July 17th, 2014, the Oregon Transportation Commission held a public hearing during its regular meeting in Salem to receive public testimony regarding ConnectOregon V project funding recommendations.

-ODOT held a public comment period through July 25 for projects recommended to the Oregon Transportation Commission for funding by the ConnectOregon V Final Review Committee.
+ODOT also accepted public comments through July 25, 2014.
 ODOT received over 8,300 comments in mail and electronic format.
 Comments received are available for review:

 With the approval of Senate Bill 5533 the 2013 Oregon Legislature approved a fifth round of ConnectOregon funding in the amount of $42 million.